Transfer Student Registration

 Candace Santa Maria, Assistant Registrar (719) 389-6273

-You may add a course at any time prior to the beginning of the block without a signature as long as class lists have not been sent, (generally the Thursday before the block begins).
+You may add a course at any time prior to the beginning of the block without a signature.
 Once the block has begun, you may add or change a course during the first two days of the block, with the signature of both the add and drop professors.
-You have until the second Tuesday of the block at 5 p.m. to drop a course.
+You have until 5:00 pm the second Tuesday of the block to drop a course.
 The deadline is the same for two-block courses.
 Keep in mind that dropping a course may put you at a disadvantage in completing your requirements for graduation in the usual four-year time frame and may cause a financial loss as well.

 Procedures for adding or dropping adjunct and extended format courses are the same as for regular courses, except the time period to drop/add is different.
 You may drop an adjunct or extended format course, if it meets all semester, prior to the end of the first block.
 If the extended format course meets all year, you may drop it without penalty, prior to the end of the second block.
 Two-block adjuncts have the same drop period as a regular course, (before the end of the second Tuesday of the block).